Time Out says

-A drink here is as good as a holiday
+A drink here, beneath the mean CBD streets, is as good as a holiday to Old Havana

 This underground rum bar below Clarence Street is named after Cuban sugar baron Julio Lobo.
 A cluttered but cohesive mix of flamingo tiles, rattan chairs, banana palms and crumbling patina surfaces provide weathered Cuban charm.
 But the real visual focus is the bartenders.
 They create with precision.
 And fire, if you order the Old Grogram.

 The bar snacks are hella good, too.
-The empanadas are spicy little pillows of deliciousness and the three-cheese Papas Rellenas are smoky and soft.
+The empanadas are spicy little pillows of deliciousness and the three-cheese papas rellenas are smoky and soft.
 If you need something big and filling, order the house take on a Cuban sandwich that is packed with ham and pulled pork, cheese, mustard and pickles.
-There’s a whole lot of talent behind the bar here, and they take pride in their work family, dedicating an entire page to the competition cocktail from Ryan Snedden that uses white rum, pineapple, grapefruit syrup, lemon juice, blackberry liqueur and dark, rich sherry.
-It’s sweet and tastes a little like a Red Skin lolly, but it’s served short and cold.
-Snedden (opposite) is also our Hot Talent winner for 2017, and we expect to see his name a lot more of over the years, so make a note of it.
-And make tracks to this plantation paradise, stat.
+There’s a whole lot of talent behind the bar here, and they take pride in a job well done.
+The bottom line?
+Make tracks to this plantation paradise, stat.

 Basement Lot 1